Digital Fraud Protection: How-to Guide with Steps, Tricks, and Safety Hacks

 • Social engineering scams that manipulate user behavior

-Common Methods Used in Digital Fraud
+Common Ways Digital Fraud Happens

 Here is a simple comparison of common fraud methods: